New Sixth Form and Nursery buildings

 SGS is committed to creating and developing the perfect environment for our pupils to enjoy learning.

 The new Sixth Form facilities and Nursery building are now open.
 This follows recent redevelopment in the Junior School.

 The doors to the new Sixth Form social and study spaces have swung open to the delight of Upper and Lower Sixth students.

-There are still some final touches to be added before the work is 100% complete, but students have been making great use of the new large, modern and well-equipped areas.
+Students have been making great use of the new large, modern and well-equipped areas.